b0br0ff/solana-info-2-telegram/README.md

 4. Make scripts executable: chmod+x *.sh

 ## Update
-cd $HOME/solana_bot && git pull
+Preform same actions as described in "Instalation" chapter.

 ## Usage
 Most simple way is to schedule the execution in the cron, below you can see example from my system, it is executed 5 times a day on specific hours:

 crontab -l
 0 8,12,16,20,22 * * * cd /home/ubuntu/solana_bot; ./check-node.sh

-Have a fun with Solana!
+Have a fun with Solana validation!

+## PS
+Script called